-Looking for the best money saving apps to use while shopping?
+Looking for the best money saving apps for shopping?
 Isn’t it nice when you can buy what you want – and find extra savings and discounts by using an app?

 I’m guessing that I’ve saved about $1,500-$2,000 using these money saving apps.
 And I don’t do a lot of shopping for stuff!
 That’s mainly food purchases (when I remember to use an app).